naslundx/parallellalinalg/README.md

 All the kernels accept files written in SRW (sparse row-wise) format.
 There are example files in the "matrices" directory.
 You must specify exactly how large the matrix is and how many nonzero elements there are.

 *TODO: Link to SRW format description*

+Timing
+-
+*TODO: Describe the four different timing schemes and why it works.*

+License
+-
+All the software is distributed under the MIT License.
+See separate file LICENSE.